MichaelAlexander17/Entra-ID-Access-Reviews/README.md

 | Decision helpers | Surface sign-in activity to inform (not dictate) the reviewer's decision |
 | Recurrence | Recurring reviews (quarterly here) provide continuous, not one-time, assurance |

 *Part of an Identity & Access Management / Identity Governance portfolio.
-All user names are fictional; tenant details redacted from screenshots.*
+All user names are fictional